Project detail

 The design process began with discovering the usability issues with the existing website.
 I identified several problems with the website.
 And these findings matched with the analytics from the clients.

 I found competitors in our client's market in the Netherlands.
 I noticed patterns, navigations, banners and layouts.
 Most of the successful competitors exhibited common UI patterns and flows.
-I grabbed inspiration from them and started brainstorming the solutions for the above stated issues.

 The goal was to understand their search experience, information architecture and product customisation feature if available.